Svetlana Boginskaya: Gymnastics career

 Boginskaya has remained active in both the American and international gymnastics communities, and works as a consulting guest coach.
-In the early 2010s, she frequently supported former teammate Oksana Chusovitina, who competed well into her 40s and appeared on the competition floor as her coach.
-Living in Houston with her husband and two children, she runs several businesses, including an online gymnastics apparel retailer, a summer camp for gymnasts, and a pizzeria.
+In the early 2010s, she frequently supported former teammate Oksana Chusovitina, who continues to compete in her late 40s, and has appeared on the competition floor as her coach.

+Post-gymnastics and personal life

+Boginskaya lives in Houston, Texas with her husband and two children.
+She runs several businesses, including an online gymnastics apparel retailer and a summer camp for gymnasts.

 In popular culture

 After the 1992 Olympics, Boginskaya appeared alongside her compatriot Vitaly Scherbo in the music video for the song "Revolution Earth," by The B-52's.

 Trademarks

 Boginskaya's floor routine at the 1988 Olympics was done to the music of Georges Bizet's Carmen, and another routine she performed in parts of 1990 and 1991 was choreographed by the Bolshoi Ballet.
 Her uneven bars exercise included a signature giant to handstand with 180° split into a toe-on element.
 Commentators and reporters cited her height and slim stature as elements she used to her advantage through attention to posture and body alignment; meanwhile they also suggested that she relied more on execution and presentation than difficulty, though she did usually fulfill requirements and earn 10.0 start values.
 She frequently landed dismounts and vaults with her right foot placed slightly in front of her left, an intentional touch of artistry that also helped her stick landings.